-Our organisation is governed by our board.
-We currently have eight board members who meet every month via Skype.
-The board volunteers their time to the kaupapa.
+Our organisation is governed by our Board.
+We currently have seven board members who meet every other month via Zoom.
+The Board volunteers their time to the kaupapa.

 Kaye-Maree is an entrepreneur and Intentional Social Designer from Te Rarawa, Ngā Puhi, Ngāi Te Rangikoianaake, Ngāti Mahanga me Ngāi Tāmanuhiri and resides in Wainuiomata Wellington.
 She is fascinated with family, community and technology and has been working in the realm of Maori and Community development for over 16 years.
 Kaye-Maree’s career has spanned Child Youth and Family, The Dept of Labour, The Māori Land Court, NZ Maori Tourism and Community Housing and has recently been involved in Social Enterprise Development and Whānau Ora Facilitation and Planning – particularly with hard to reach families.
 Kaye-Maree is the Director of Making Everything Achievable Limited and is a Contracted Project Manager with Maori Womens Development Inc. She is on the Board of Te PaepaeArahi, a Māori mental health provider in the Hutt Valley, North Hokianga Development Trust and Te Matapihi the National Peak Body on Maori Housing.
 Kaye-Maree was previously one of the Wellington Representatives on the New-Zealand Māori Council.